peka01/helpdoc/ntr-test/docs/en/subscriptions.md

 ## How things work

 ### What is a registration?
 A registration means that you show interest in joining.
-It's like 'reserving a seat' - you show interest but don't commit to actually attending.
+It's like 'reserving a seat' - you show interest but do not commit to actually participating.

 ### Benefits of registering
 - **Free**: There is no cost to register for a training session with us